raphaelschwinger/cone_reconstruction/docs/project-documentation.md

 pip install -r ./requirements
 ```

-The rendered image files are to big to version track (and its not a best practise), you can render them localy from in the script tab of the blender file.
+The rendered image files are to big to version track (and its not a best practise), you can render them locally from in the script tab of the blender file.
 To open the Blenderfile you can use the `openBlender.py` script inside a blender directory.

 ### Run Reconstruction